-In recent years, the foods that are used daily in human diet are not only intended to satisfy the needs in basic nutrients, they are also expected to prevent food-related diseases and help consumers acquire a better immune status.
+In recent years, the food that are used daily in humans diet are not only intended to satisfy the needs in basic nutrients, but food is expected to prevent food-related diseases and acquire a better immune status.
 Functional food cannot be simply defined, since a large number of different food products can be classified as functional foods.
-That is why the European Commission proposed a working definition that implies that functional food must be composed of natural ingredients, must not be in the form of tablets, capsules or food supplements, and is important for improving health and/or reducing the risk of disease development.
-A functional food is consumed as part of the daily, usual diet, and its effectiveness must be scientifically proven.
-Functional food can be natural food, food enriched with a certain ingredient or that has had a certain ingredient removed from it, food in which the properties or bioavailability of one or more ingredients have been changed, or any combination of the above possibilities (Roberfroid, 2002).
-The development of functional products and the functional food market has increased with the development of the science of animal nutrition, as a basic condition for the creation of functional foods.
+That is why the European Commission proposed a "working" definition that implies that functional food must be composed of natural ingredients and must not be in the form of tablets, capsules or food supplements.
+Functional food must, in addition to the appropriate nutritional effects, have a beneficial effect on the functions of the organism that are important for improving health and/or reducing the risk of disease development.
+It is consumed as part of the daily, usual diet, and its effectiveness must be scientifically proven.
+Functional food can be natural food, food enriched with a certain ingredient or a certain ingredient removed from it, food in which the properties or bioavailability of one or more ingredients have been changed, or any combination of the above possibilities (Roberfroid, 2002).
+The development of functional products and the functional food market has increased with the development of the science of animal nutrition, as a basic condition for the creation of functional food.
 The success of a new functional product on the market does not only depend on its beneficial effect on health, but also on its acceptable taste, appearance and availability to consumers (Grčević et al., 2011).
 By using specific nutritional strategies, it is possible to produce functional food that, in addition to basic nutrients, also contains components that participate in preserving health and reducing the risk of disease.

-3. Role of selenium
+Role of Selenium

 Selenium is an essential trace element that has multiple roles in the body due to its participation in biochemical processes.
 It is a component of 25 selenoproteins.
-It has a favourable effect on the immune system, preventing the occurrence of inflammatory processes, cancer and oxidative stress and reducing the risk of atherosclerosis and cardiovascular diseases.
-Selenium plays a role in the protection system of biological membranes against oxidative damage.
+It has a favorable effect on the immune system, preventing the occurrence of inflammatory processes, cancer and oxidative stress, reducing the risk of atherosclerosis and cardiovascular diseases.
+Selenium has a role in the protection system of biological membranes against oxidative damage.
 It performs this role together with vitamin E (Marković et al., 2010).
-Of the total selenium in the body, 40% is present as an active ingredient in the enzyme glutathione peroxidase (GPx).
+Of the total selenium in the body, 40% is present as an active ingredient of the enzyme glutathione percosidase (GPx).
 Selenium, together with vitamin E, has the role of an antioxidant, and participates in the conversion of free radicals into inactive and less toxic compounds.
-Free radicals are present in tissues with intensive oxygen circulation, where they cause peroxidation of phospholipids, by acting on the double bonds of unsaturated fatty acids of phospholipids that are components of cell membranes.
+Free radicals are present in tissues with intensive oxygen circulation, they cause peroxidation of phospholipids, by acting on the double bonds of unsaturated fatty acids of phospholipids that enter into the composition of cell membranes.
 Free radicals are created when oxygen is added to those fatty acids, from which a hydrogen atom was previously separated.
 Free radicals can react with another lipid molecule, from which a hydrogen atom has been separated, and the product is hydroperoxide in the first molecule and a new free radical in the "attacked" lipid molecule.
 Molecules of lipid hydroperoxides are split to form dialdehydes, most often malondialdehyde (MDA).
 A series of such reactions leads to damage to the cell membrane structure and even to complete destruction (Rayman, 2000).